Michelphoenix98/flutter_survey/README.md

 import 'package:flutter_survey/survey.dart';
 ```

-## Usage
+## 📖 Usage

 First, you must initialize the question structure where you specify the type of questions
 and their possible answers, if any.
 You can also nest questions to form conditional questions.
 You can even mark them as mandatory.
 This can be either in json format fetched from the server or can be constructed using the
 [Question] model provided as part of this package.
 The structure is intuitive and determines the flow of the form.

-### Types of questions.
+### Types of questions
 The Questions are classified based on the kind of input they take.

 ### Text Input Question
 As the name suggests here the answer is not limited to any specific choice.
 The answer to this question can be typed in by the user, single line or multiline.
-Setting the [answerChoice] variable to null or simply leaving it altogether gives you this.
+Setting the `answerChoice` variable to null or simply leaving it altogether gives you this.
  ```Dart
  Question(
   question: "What is your name?",